 Mass fish die-off

-Report large numbers of dead fish or other aquatic animals to the 24 hour Fishwatch hotline.
+Call the 24-hour Fishwatch Hotline to report large numbers of dead fish or other aquatic animals.

 Remaining dead fish from fish kills will often be cleaned up by: